 ASU pulled their goalie in the final few minutes.
 Momentum was on their side, but time wasn’t.
 The final whistle blew.
 ASU was defeated, 2-1, but Brinson and Steenn’s hopes of building the program were not diminished.

 “When we lost that game, I remember talking to Steen and saying, ‘We need to be here next year,’” Brinson said.
-“There’s also that side of being so proud of this team and that feeling of heartbrokenness.
-We were so close.”

 The Pasichnuks’ only grew stronger on and off the ice, but Brinson and Steenn were not confident about training at an NHL summer camp together.
 Brinson wanted a break after attending three camps in the past three offseasons while Steenn waited for his first chance to train with an NHL team.